-Effective upon the completion of this offering, our nominating and corporate governance committee is expected to consist of Matthew Fust, Eran Nadav and Mårten Steen, with Matthew Fust serving as chairman of the committee.
+Effective upon the declaration of effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee is expected to consist of Matthew Fust, Eran Nadav and Mårten Steen, with Matthew Fust serving as chairman of the committee.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined under the applicable listing standards of NASDAQ.
-The nominating and corporate governance committee's responsibilities upon completion of this offering will include:
+The nominating and corporate governance committee is responsibilities upon completion of this offering will include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the board of directors; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; and - developing and recommending to the board of directors a set of corporate governance guidelines.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the board of directors; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; and - · developing and recommending to the board of directors a set of corporate governance guidelines.